Linkruste/Famous-Furniture/README.md

 you can write uppercase, lowercase, the bot doesn't care.

 ## Why did you do this ?
 I thought it was funny.
-I coded it at 2 am ok ?
+I programmed it at 2 am ok ?